ChadwickCSP/AdventureQuest/README.md

 * **E Period** - Monday, October 4th @ 11:59PM
 * **C Period** - Tuesday, October 5th @ 11:59PM

+For this milestone, you will create a design document for your own text adventure.

 ### Design Document